 In musique concrète, using any source to create music is a basic principle.
-Everyday objects become tools to create sound and if you are using certain objects, they can also be anecdotic.
-I have been really attracted by this whole idea to use any objects to create music.
-It gives me the impression that the way you look at things can change what they become, that everything surrounding us can become interesting if we give it more attention.
-About my projects I present on stage with everyday objects, all this just came to me because I wanted to present electronic music in a different way.
+Everyday objects become tools to create sound; if you use certain objects, they can also be anecdotic.
+I have been really attracted by this whole idea of using objects to create music.
+It gives me the impression that how you look at things can change what they become and that everything surrounding us can become interesting if we give it more attention.
+About my projects, I present on stage with everyday objects.
+All this just came to me because I wanted to present electronic music differently.

-Another aspect of your work takes into account the interaction with the human body (sometimes your own, some others in collaboration with dancers).
-Could you tell us a little bit about the intellectual process behind?
+Another aspect of your work considers the interaction with the human body (sometimes your own, some others in collaboration with dancers).
+Could you tell us a little bit about the intellectual process behind it?

-My affinity with contemporary dance comes from the fact that this art is made without any narrativity (similar to instrumental music).
+My affinity with contemporary dance comes from this art being made without any narrativity (similar to instrumental music).
 I like this idea that something can be expressed without words, without saying everything, without telling a story.

 I have been in contemporary dance for a while.
-I first did music for dance and after a few years, I just understood that my opinions were really clear about what I was seeing while working with a choreographer.
+I first did the music for dance, and after a few years, I understood that my opinions were clear about what I was seeing while working with a choreographer.
 It was clear what I would have liked to try.
 But we were always making a 3 minutes section with something that could have been developed for a complete show.
 So then, I just started to create my own pieces.

 For FIELD, your latest project, the starting point is that it is possible to create sounds using electromagnetic fields found in our environment.
 What were the biggest challenges you faced in its development?

 The biggest challenge with this project has been to go somewhere else that I am not used to (and it will be the same in the future).
 I think for this project, it has been achieved.
-The number of new elements I am bringing into this piece is enough to say that I reinvent a little bit myself.
-It has been a long process to add and add new things in the puzzle while telling me : How will I be able to wrap all this at the end?
+The number of new elements I am bringing into this piece is enough to say that I have reinvented a little bit myself.
+It has been a long process to add and add new things to the puzzle while telling me: How will I be able to wrap all this at the end?

 What direction do you see taking your work into?

 For the moment, I am working on a choreographic piece with 3 dancers for next January.
-This idea of this project is to create a relation between scenography and dancers’ movements.
-To create that, I have to work with a set that is moving.
-So a couple of chairs will be hung and they will be moving while dancers are moving too.
+This project aims to create a relationship between scenography and dancers’ movements.
+To create that, I have to work with a moving set.
+So a couple of chairs will be hung, and they will be moving while the dancers are moving too.